 Place the third block on top of the second, right sides together.
 Sew again, using the method above.
 Be sure to press your seam allowance in the same direction as the previous seams in this row.
 Continue working your way across the row in this manner.

 The next row is assembled in the same way, except you need to press the seams in the opposite direction.
 (This is important for the next step!)

 Keep assembling your rows, alternating the direction of the seam allowance every row.

 4. Join the Rows

-Once you have all your rows formed, lay the first row onto the second and pin them together at each seam allowance.
-Because you pressed the seam allowances in opposite directions, the seams should lie flat and make your job sooo much easier.
-Stitch the rows together with a ¼-inch seam allowance.
+Once all your rows are formed, lay the first row onto the second and pin together at each seam allowance.
+Because you pressed the seam allowances in opposite directions, the seams should nest together and lie flat.
+Stitch the rows together with a ¼" seam allowance.

-Add the next row to the group you just sewed, again placing right sides together, stitching a ¼-inch seam allowance, and pressing your seam.
-Keep adding rows until the the whole block is joined, then press your seam allowances open.
+Add the next row to the group you just sewed, right sides together.
+Stitch a ¼" seam allowance and press your seam.
+Keep adding rows until the the whole block is joined, then press the seams open .

-And you're done!
-Stand back and soak up the love.
+You're done!
+Now stand back and soak up the love.